Australians usually get life insurance when starting a family.

 When you buy life insurance that provides death cover, you’ll need to name a beneficiary to receive the policy benefit when you die.
 For most people, this means their spouse or partner.

-However, if you decide to nominate a young child as a beneficiary, they will be entitled to access the life insurance benefit when they reach 18 years of age.
+If you decide to nominate a young child as a beneficiary, they will be entitled to access the life insurance benefit when they reach 18 years old.
 This may be too young an age for them to properly and sensibly manage the money they receive, so another option is to set up a trust to hold the proceeds from the policy for your children.
 Then when they reach a suitable age, your beneficiaries can receive the funds through the trust.

 Seek independent legal advice for more information on the best way to structure your life insurance benefit payment.